 Generative Engine Optimization is how brands earn citations in AI answers

 GEO is the editorial discipline of structuring content so ChatGPT, Claude, Perplexity, Gemini and Google AI Overviews choose to cite you when buyers ask about your category.
-It was named at Princeton in 2023, formalized by Aggarwal et al., and validated by the $1.48B GEO services market in 2026 — growing at 45.5% CAGR.
+It was named at Princeton in 2023, formalized by Aggarwal et al., and now sized by market researchers at $1.78B for 2026.

 7-day trial · no credit card · cancel anytime